SPANDigital/presidium/content/_best-practices/02-design-site-structure.md

 The Presidium templates are pre-configured with a standard menu structure that you can use to start scoping your documentation.
 You can add new sections but in most cases, the standard sections will suffice.

-The following table show the pre-configured sections in the software documentation template:
+The following table shows the pre-configured sections in the software documentation template:

 | Section           | Description|
 |-------------------|-----------------------|